Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Abstract

 \section{Abstract}

-Bulk-edge correspondence (BEC) constitutes a fundamental concept within the domain of topological physics, elucidating the profound interplay between the topological invariants that characterize the bulk states and the emergent edge states.
-A recent highlight along this research line consists of establishing BEC under the eigenvalue's nonlinearity in a linear Hamiltonian by introducing auxiliary eigenvalues [\href{https://doi.org/10.1103/PhysRevLett.132.126601}{ T. Isobe {\it et al.,} Phys.
+Bulk-edge correspondence constitutes a fundamental concept within the domain of topological physics, elucidating the profound interplay between the topological invariants that characterize the bulk states and the emergent edge states.
+A recent highlight along this research line consists of establishing bulk-edge correspondence under the eigenvalue’s nonlinearity in a linear Hamiltonian by introducing auxiliary eigenvalues [\href{https://doi.org/10.1103/PhysRevLett.132.126601}{ T. Isobe {\it et al.,} Phys.
 Rev. Lett.
 132, 126601 (2024)}].
-The purpose of this work aims to extend Isobe's analysis to uncover BEC of eigenvalue's nonlinearity in intrinsic nonlinear Hamiltonians.
-To achieve this, we numerically solve the nonlinear Rice-Mele (RM) model and identify two distinct types of nonlinear eigenvalues: the intrinsically nonlinear eigenvalues and the eigenvalue's nonlinearity introduced through the incorporation of auxiliary eigenvalues.
-Furthermore, we establish a novel form of BEC based on these auxiliary nonlinear eigenvalues, which we term the anomalous BEC of a nonlinear physical system.
-The concept of the anomalous BEC defined herein provides a novel perspective on the intricate interplay between topology and nonlinearity in the context of BEC.
+The purpose of this work aims to extend Isobe’s analysis to uncover bulkedge correspondence of the eigenvalue’s nonlinearity in intrinsic nonlinear Hamiltonians.
+To achieve this, we numerically solve the nonlinear Rice-Mele (RM) model and identify two distinct types of nonlinear eigenvalues: the intrinsically nonlinear eigenvalues and the eigenvalue’s nonlinearity introduced through the incorporation of auxiliary eigenvalues.
+Furthermore, we establish a form of bulk-edge correspondence based on these auxiliary nonlinear eigenvalues, which we term the anomalous bulk-edge correspondence of a nonlinear physical system.
+The concept of the anomalous bulk-edge correspondence defined herein provides an alternative perspective on the intricate interplay between topology and nonlinearity in the context of bulk-edge correspondence.